turingschool/curriculum/source/projects/rush_hour.md

 * Message that no payload data has been received for this source

+### Populate/Seed data

+Now that you have everything set up and ready to go for accepting data submitted by clients, you may notice that it kind of sucks to have to write a cURL command for every payload.
+[Here](https://github.com/turingschool/rush_hour_test_script) you can find the test script.
+Follow the directions and with one command you will have a bunch of data for your app.

 ### Iteration 7

 We also have stats we generated that are specific to a Clients URLs.
 Let's create a view that will show our URL specific stats.